saleor/saleor.io-learn/product/fetching-products.md

 ## Displaying product thumbnails

-Right now our product collection contains only the product names.
+Right now, our product collection contains only the product names.
 Let's improve it by including the product images.

 We need to slightly modify our GraphQL query to also include the product thumbnails in the response.
 While we are at it, we can also fetch the product category.